aerospike/act/README.md

 #### How to Test a Drive(s) to Determine Expected Performance at Higher Throughput
 -------------------------------------------------------

-If your application is going to have high volumes of transactions and your drive(s) pass the base required certification, we recommend that you test your drive to determine its upper limit on transaction processing latency.
+If your application is going to have high volumes of transactions and your drive(s) passes the 3x certification, we recommend that you test your drive to determine its upper limit on transaction processing latency.
 This will help you determine how many SSDs you will need to run your application when you are fully scaled up.